Boys Like Girls (album): Reception

 Corey Apar from AllMusic commended the band's musical abilities under the emo pop-rock subgenre but felt they lacked a unique quirk to separate them from similar acts that have "the overwhelming catchiness of the All-American Rejects or the unbridled enthusiasm of the City Drive."
 He concluded that: "Regardless, those looking for a quick fix will surely eat up the likes of Boys Like Girls."
-IGN's Chad Grischow highlighted the band's penchant for "solid vocals and pop sensibilities ("The Great Escape, "Heels Over Head")" and gave note of their credentials in the emo genre ("Broken Man", "Dance Hall Drug"), but found the rest of the album sounding too similar to Jimmy Eat World and The Postal Service, along with an overabundance of sappy lyrics sung with auto-effected vocals, concluding that: "Boys Like Girls are not a groundbreaking band by any means, but despite the occasionally heavy-handed borrowings and lazy lyrics, there are enough glimpses of promise within their debut to make it worth checking out."
+IGN's Chad Grischow highlighted the band's penchant for "solid vocals and pop sensibilities ("The Great Escape, "Heels Over Head")" and gave note of their credentials in the emo genre ("Broken Man", "Dance Hall Drug"), but found the rest of the album sounding too similar to Jimmy Eat World and the Postal Service, along with an overabundance of sappy lyrics sung with auto-effected vocals, concluding that: "Boys Like Girls are not a groundbreaking band by any means, but despite the occasionally heavy-handed borrowings and lazy lyrics, there are enough glimpses of promise within their debut to make it worth checking out."

+Cleveland.com ranked "The Great Escape" at number 69 on their list of the top 100 pop-punk songs.
+Alternative Press ranked "The Great Escape" at number 97 on their list of the best 100 singles from the 2000s.

+Commercial performance

+While the online community and critics crowned Boys Like Girls "2006's Panic! at the Disco or Fall Out Boy", album sales were less convincing.
+Despite promotional front page features (such as Spin's "Artist of the Day" or Absolutepunk.net's "Featured Band" and "Absolute Exclusive: Album Leak"), Boys Like Girls scanned a mere 1,472 units within its first week of sales, thus failing to chart the Billboard 200.
+However, continuous touring and promoting helped gaining the record a No. 179 entry into the chart in April 2007.
+It continued to gain popularity as the single, "The Great Escape", climbed the charts and eventually peaked at No. 55 in August 2007.
 The album has been certified Gold by the RIAA for over 500,000 units shipped.
 By May 2008, the album had sold 532,000 copies.
-Cleveland.com ranked "The Great Escape" at number 69 on their list of the top 100 pop-punk songs.
-Alternative Press ranked "The Great Escape" at number 97 on their list of the best 100 singles from the 2000s.
+As of June 2009, the album sold 700,000 in the United States.